- Membership Services

 Change Payment Options – Electronic Funds Transfer & Online Bill Payment

 Following on the decision in 2018 to remove cheques as a form of payment starting in 2020, the Law Society and ALIA will also be eliminating the option to use credit cards as a form of payment.
 Starting February 1, 2020, The Law Society will no longer accept payment by cheque or credit card.
 Payments can be made via online banking or electronic funds transfer (EFT).
+Setup for electronic funds transfer or online bill payment is a one-time process – please follow the steps below:

 Frequently Asked Questions